jss367/jss367.github.io/_posts/2023-05-08-discovering-latent-knowledge-without-supervision.md

 It's always hard to know what this means.
-Let's look at it in 3D (commented out on the blog).
+Let's look at it in 3D (commented out on the blog but you can uncomment `fig.show()` and run it to see the results).

 ```python